area17/twill/docs/src/getting-started/configuration.md

 #### Allowed extensions

 The `allowed_extensions` configuration option is an array of file extensions that Twill's media library's uploader will accept.
 By default, `svg`, `jpg`, `gif`, `png` and `jpeg` extensions are allowed.

 #### Images rendering

 To render uploaded images, Twill's preferred service is [Imgix](https://imgix.com).

-If you do not want or cannot use a third party service, or have very limited image rendering needs, Twill also provides a local image rendering service powered by [Glide](https://glide.thephpleague.com/).
+If you do not want or cannot use a third party service, or have very limited image rendering needs, Twill also provides a (default) local image rendering service powered by [Glide](https://glide.thephpleague.com/).
 The following .env variables should get you up and running:

 ::: warning
 If the media cropper is not working, it is adviced to add `img/*` to the `cors.php` exceptions.